 Contact a Corpus Christi Car Accident Lawyer

 If you or a loved one has been injured in a Corpus Christi car accident through no fault of your own, the car accident lawyers of Herrman & Herrman, P.L.L.C., can help you pursue the compensation and justice you deserve.
-Our firm has office locations in Corpus Christi, McAllen, San Antonio, and Brownsville.
-Our law firm utilizes an Accident Investigative Team to get to work building the strongest, most persuasive claim possible.
+Our law firm has extensive experience in personal injury law, having handled more than 20,000 cases.
+We have office locations in Ft.
+Worth, Brownsville, McAllen, Corpus Christi, Corpus Christi South Side, San Antonio, and Houston.
+Herrman & Herrman has Spanish-speaking and English-speaking staff so you can discuss your legal matter in the language that you feel most comfortable speaking.

 We are honored by the positive reviews and feedback we’ve received from our clients on Google, Facebook, and other social media platforms.
-We have a bilingual staff to serve both the English- and Spanish-speaking members of our community.
 Our firm also makes an effort to give back to our community, including providing innovation scholarships for high school and college students and sponsoring charity races and festivals that help many worthy causes in our community.

 If you have a car accident claim, contact Herrman & Herrman, P.L.L.C., today to schedule a free, no-obligation consultation with one of our Corpus Christi car accident attorneys to discuss your case and learn more about your legal rights and options for seeking compensation.
 Call us at (361) 882-4357 or fill out our website contact form to set up a consultation.